 PRICE: $300 for members (enter member discount code on purchasing screen)/ $400 non-members.

-Price includes 275 page manual and proctored exam that must be taken at a PSI testing center.
+Price includes 275-page manual and proctored exam that must be taken at a PSI testing center.

 This 14-hour course, followed by a two-hour examination, provides broad training and information needed to successfully design and install an electronic access control system.
-This course teaches both the theory and the practical application of locks, door hardware and electronic access control systems.
+It teaches both the theory and the practical application of locks, door hardware and electronic access control systems.
 The course culminates in an actual system design exercise based on a given customer’s specifications and building plan.

 What to Expect in the Online Course:

 The course is delivered using a presentation style that is built off the exact same content covered in our instructor led course.
 The presentation includes text, graphics, videos and activities to help you absorb the information presented.
 Each module is concluded by a knowledge checkpoint quiz to make sure you have understood the core concepts presented.
 The course ends with a comprehensive assessment test that you must pass with a 70% or greater to complete the course.
-Your time will be tracked in the course and you must spend 14 hours interacting with the course materials before you will granted a course completion.
+Your time will be tracked in the course and you must spend 14 hours interacting with the course materials before you will be granted a course completion.

 Who should attend: Technical staff (installation, service, and maintenance).